Walter Alexander Coachbuilders: History

 In 1947, in anticipation of the newly elected Labour Government's nationalisation of the SMT group's bus services, a new company, Walter Alexander & Company (Coachbuilders) Limited was formed in order to keep the coachbuilding business in private hands.
 Although Alexander remained the largest supplier of bodywork to what became the Scottish Bus Group, the independent company also began to broaden its customer base.
 The company outgrew the Drip Road premises and in 1958 it relocated to a purpose-built factory at Glasgow Road, Camelon.

 The coachbuilding business continued to flourish and expansion was rapid.
-In 1969, the company bought out Potters, a bodybuilder in Northern Ireland, and set up a subsidiary Walter Alexander & Co (Belfast) Limited, and within six years started selling buses to the Far East.
+In 1969, the company bought out Potters, a bodybuilder in Northern Ireland, and set up a subsidiary company, Walter Alexander (Belfast), and within six years started selling buses to the Far East.
 In 1981 the company was awarded the Queen's Award for Export.
 By 1983, the company was the largest supplier of double-deck bus bodies in the world, and a year later it won a British Rail contract to construct 25 Class 143 carriages.
 In 1987, Walter Alexander became a publicly listed company, having previously been a private firm run by the Alexander family.

-The ownership of the company subsequently changed several times: In 1990 the family sold the company to Spotlaunch plc but within two years a management buyout occurred and it became a standalone company until 1995, when it was bought by the Mayflower Corporation plc.
+The ownership of the company subsequently changed several times: In 1990 the family sold the company to Spotlaunch plc, but within two years, a management buyout occurred and it became a standalone company until 1995, when it was bought by the Mayflower Corporation plc.
 In 2001, it was incorporated into TransBus International.
 It is now part of Alexander Dennis.